-Winnings = (Entry Fee) X (Number of Players) – JungleeRummy Fees
+Winnings = (Entry Fee × Number of Players) – Junglee Rummy Fee

-Winning Chips: At the end of ever deal, the winner gets the chips from the losing players according to their scores.
-When all the deals are over, the players are assigned ranks depending on their chip count.
-The player with maximum number of chip count will be assigned with the highest rank.
-In cases of tie among players, the players with equal chip count will have to play tie breaker game to decide the winner.
+• At the end of every deal, the winner gets the chips from the losing players — who lost is decided according to the players’ scores.
+When all the deals are over, the players are assigned ranks on the basis of their chip count.
+The player with the highest number of chip count will be assigned the highest rank.
+In case of a tie between players, the players with equal chip count have to play a tiebreaker game to decide the winner.

 How are scores calculated in Deals Rummy?

-Points Calculation for Losing Players Each card is assigned with a certain number of points.
-The losing player gets the points depending on the cards in his/her hand.
+• Each card carries a certain number of points.
+The losing player gets points equal to the total of the points of the cards in his/her hand.

-Jokers (Wild and Printed) carry zero points.
+• Jokers (wild and printed) carry zero points.

 How is winnings calculated in Deals Rummy?

-For example, 6 players play a Deals Rummy game and a player declares the game.
-Now, the winner gets all the chips based on the points of the losing players.
-If the five players lose with 10, 20, 30, 40 and 50 points, the winner gets 150 chips (10 + 20 + 30 + 40 + 50 = 150 chips).Top↑
+• For example, 2 players play a Deals Rummy game and a player declares the game.
+Now, the winner gets chips equal to the points lost by the losing player.
+If the losing player lose with 50 points, the winner gets 50 chips.

 How are chips allocated?

-At the beginning of the deals rummy game, every player is allocated a fixed number of chips.
+• At the beginning of a Deals Rummy game, each player is allocated a fixed number of chips.
 The number of chips is based on the number of deals.
-If 6 players are playing for 6 deals, then the maximum points is multiplied with 6.
-Thus, 480 chips are allocated to every player at the beginning of the game.
+If 2 players are playing for 2 deals, then the number of maximum points (80) is multiplied with 2.
+Thus, 160 chips are allocated to each of the two players at the beginning of the game.

 How are chips settled at the end of a deal?

 • For example, 6 players play a Deals Rummy game and a player declares the game.
-Now, the winner gets all the chips based on the points of the losing players.
-If the five players lose with 10, 20, 30, 40 and 60 points, the winner gets 160 chips (10 + 20 + 30 + 40 + 60 = 160 chips).
+Now, the winner gets chips, from all the losing players, equal to the total of the points lost by all the losing players.
+If five players lose with 10, 20, 30, 40 and 60 points respectively, the winner gets 160 chips (10 + 20 + 30 + 40 + 60 = 160 chips).

-After the end of all the deals, the player with the maximum number of chips wins the game.
+• At the end of all the deals, the player with the highest number of chips wins the game.